 To delete photos from iCloud selectively or delete all:

 Step 1.
-Download AnyTrans for iOS and launch it > Click iCloud Manager > Sign in your iCloud account.
+Download AnyTrans and launch it > Click iCloud Manager > Sign in iCloud account > Choose Photos from the category box.

-Step 3.
-Preview and select the photos you want to move > Click Delete button.
+Step 2.
+Preview and select the photos you want to move > Click Delete button in the upper right box.

 Here are steps on how to delete photos from icloud.com via a web browser:

-If you mistakenly deleted photos from iCloud.com, you can recover the deleted photos by clicking on > Albums > Recently Deleted > Select Photos > Click Recover to get them back.
-However, if you delete photos unexpectedly from Camera Roll on your iPhone and cannot recover them from Trash, or if you want to recover deleted photos from iTunes/iCloud backup, just let PhoneRescue help you out.
+If you mistakenly deleted photos from iCloud.com, you can recover the deleted photos by clicking on the Recently Deleted album > Select Photos > Click Recover to get them back.

 When you turn on My Photo Stream on your iPhone, iPad and iPod touch, it can automatically upload new photos and send them to all of your iCloud devices when connected Wi-Fi.
 However, this creates two copies of the same photos and videos, which will take up more space.
 Therefore, it is suggested you turn off My Photo Stream to save more space on devices.